timhowgego/Aquius/README.md

 The default `locale` needs to be fully translated, since it becomes the default should any other language choice not be translated.

-The extension of `network` allow extra network filters to be appended to the defaults provided in the JSON `dataset`.
+The extension of `network` allows extra network filters to be appended to the defaults provided in the JSON `dataset`.
 For example, in the Spanish Railways dataset a separate network filter for [FEVE](https://en.wikipedia.org/wiki/Renfe_Feve) could be created using the product's ID, here 14, and its name.
 Multiple products or networks can be added in this way.
 See the [Data Structure](#data-structure) section for more details.
 To replace the defaults in the dataset, set configuration `networkAdd` to `false`.

 ```javascript
 "network": [